 After sempervivum blooms, its rosette dies.
 After Rosularia blooms, its rosette continues to live and can produce more flowers.
 To deadhead spent blooms, simply cut the flower stems back to the rosette.

 Rosularia Information and Plant Care

 Rosularia plant care requirements are the same as most succulents.
 They grow best in full sun to part shade.
-Soil must be well draining, as succulents will rot when kept too moist.
+The soil must be well draining, as succulents will rot when kept too moist.
 Due to low water needs, Rosularia is an excellent plant for xeriscaping, using in rock gardens, or tucking into gaps in stone retaining walls.

 The worst thing you can do to Rosularia is overwater it.
 New plants should be allowed to dry out between waterings.
 Older, established plants should only be watered in times of extreme drought.
 In spring, fertilize Rosularia with a 5-10-10 slow-release fertilizer.
 At this time, you can also give the plant a boost of phosphorus with bone meal.

 Being a rare succulent, Rosularia may be hard to find at local garden centers.
 If ordering online, it is best to purchase live plants, as they are very hard to propagate by seed.
-Rosularia is most commonly propagated by division of the small rosette “pups” that it produces around the main or “mother” rosette.
+Rosularia is most commonly propagated by the division of the small rosette “pups” that it produces around the main or “mother” rosette.
 To propagate from pups, gently remove them from the mother plant, making sure to leave the pup’s own roots intact.
 Then simply plant these pups in the garden, or in a container with a sandy soil mix or cacti potting soil.